AdaCore/gnatstudio/docs/users_guide/projects.rst

 *The attributes editor*

   The contents of this editor are very similar to that of the project wizard (:ref:`The_Project_Wizard`).
-In fact, all pages but the :guilabel:`General` page are exactly the same, and you should therefore read the description for these in the project wizard chapter.
+In fact, all pages but the :guilabel:`General` page are exactly the same and you should read their description in the project wizard section.

   See also :ref:`Working_in_a_Cross_Environment` for more info on the :guilabel:`Cross environment` attributes.

 *The project selector*

-  This area, in the top-right corner of the properties editor, contains a list of all the projects in the hierarchy.
+  This area, the top-right corner of the properties editor, display a list of all the projects in the hierarchy.
 The value in the attributes editor is applied to all the selected projects in this selector.
 You cannot unselect the project for which you activated the contextual menu.

-  Clicking on the right title bar (`Project`) of this selector will sort the projects in ascending or descending order.

-  Clicking on the left title bar (untitled) will select or unselect all the projects.
+  Clicking on the right title bar (`Project`) of this selector sorts the projects in ascending or descending order.
+Clicking on the left title bar (untitled) selects or deselect all the projects.

-  This selector has two different possible presentations, chosen by the toggle button on top: you can either get a sorted list of all the projects, each one appearing only once.
-Or you can have the same project hierarchy as displayed in the project view.
+  This selector has two different possible presentations, chosen by the toggle button on top: you can either get a sorted list of all the projects, each appearing only once, or the same project hierarchy displayed in the project view.

 *The scenario selector*

-  This area, in the bottom-right corner of the properties editor, lists all the scenario variables declared for the project hierarchy.
+  This area, the bottom-right corner of the properties editor, displays all scenario variables declared in the project hierarchy.
 By selecting some or all of their values, you can chose to which scenario the modifications in the attributes editor apply.

-  Clicking on the left title bar (untitled, on the left of the :guilabel:`Scenario` label) will select or unselect all values of all variables.
+  Clicking on the left title bar (untitled, on the left of the :guilabel:`Scenario` label) selects or deselects all values of all variables.

   To select all values of a given variable, click on the corresponding check button.

 .. _The_Switches_Editor: